 Pre-Construction Requirement

-• Engineering assessment, plan or other consultative services conducted by Qualified Professionals as required by the Dam Safety Program of the Ministry of Water, Land and Resource Stewardship (as described in Agriculture Water Infrastructure Program (2024-32) Stream 3, Activity 3 to 6).
+• Engineering assessment, plan, or other consultative services conducted by Qualified Professionals as required by the Dam Safety Program of the Ministry of Water, Land, and Resource Stewardship (as described in Stream 3, Activity 3 to 6).
 The plan, as applicable, should include the items listed under eligible costs within this activity.

 Activity Overview

-Improvement, expansion or new construction of dugouts and related storage infrastructure for irrigation water and livestock watering including rangeland.
+Improvement, expansion, or new construction of dugouts and related water storage infrastructure for irrigation water and livestock watering, including rangeland.

 • Lining of dugouts to improve water holding capacity.